 She broadcasted live for “Today in LA” from the 2016 Olympic Games in Rio de Janeiro, Brazil, delivering local news and providing viewers with all access coverage of the games, including of the gold medal win for the U.S. Final Five gymnastics team.
-Guzman also brought viewers closer to the culture of Rio, showcasing iconic sights Christ the Redeemer and the Selaron Steps.
+Guzman also brought viewers closer to the culture of Rio, showcasing iconic sites including Christ the Redeemer and the Selaron Steps.

 Serving the community is a way of life for Guzman, from a young age she has volunteered her time to help others.
 Guzman remains active in the community and supports many causes throughout the Southland and abroad.
 She’s been recognized for her work, including the Excellence in Broadcast Journalism award by the National Hispanic Media Coalition.